 Employees are spared the hardships of full unemployment and get more income than if they were fully laid off.

 Shared-Work formsShared Work forms are available online as Microsoft Excel or Adobe Portable Document Format (PDF) files.
 You need Adobe Acrobat Reader to view PDF files.
 You can download this free software directly from Adobe.

 Select a link below to open a form, then select "Save As" to save a copy to your hard drive.
 If you prefer, place your cursor over the link and then right-click your mouse button to open the dialog window.
 Select "Save Target As" to save the document to your computer.

-If you use Excel or PDF to complete the Shared-Work compensation plan application packet, you can use our new Web form link to upload your application.
+If you use Excel or PDF to complete the Shared Work application packet, you can upload your application from the link below.

 If you are not able to upload, you may fax or mail completed forms, with signatures.

 P.O.
 Box 9046

 - Participant status change request (PDF, 103KB)

 - Fax 800-701-7754 (toll-free)